Holly W. Samuelson, DDes, LEED, Registered Architect

 Area Head, Energy and Environment MDes area group

-Dr. Samuelson is an Associate Professor teaching architectural technology courses.
+Dr. Samuelson is an Associate Professor of Architecture at the Harvard Graduate School of Design, teaching architectural technology courses.
 Her teaching and research focus on issues of building design that impact human and environmental health.
-Her current projects harness advanced building simulation to investigate issues of energy efficiency, heat vulnerability, indoor environmental quality, airborne pathogens, moisture, and mold.
+Her current projects harness advanced building simulation to investigate issues of energy efficiency, heat vulnerability, indoor environmental quality, moisture, and mold.

 Samuelson has coauthored more than 30 peer-reviewed scientific papers, including articles published in Applied Energy, Science of the Total Environment, Energy, Building and Environment, and Energy and Buildings.
 She has coached multiple, winning, student teams in international design competitions.
 In 2014 she was named “Outstanding Young Contributor” by the International Building Performance Simulation Association (IBPSA) USA, and she serves on the national board of Simulation for Architecture and Urban Design (SimAUD).
 Her work has been commended twice at scholarly conferences, and she regularly gives public lectures nationally and internationally, including at Harvard and MIT Universities.
 A recognized expert in architectural technology, she has been interviewed by the New York Times, Vogue, and the Wall Street Journal.